 First let me explain about free Wi-Fi in Japan.
 Japan's free Wi-Fi service is gradually getting better.
 You can use free Wi-Fi at airports, stations in Japan, department stores, convenience stores, cafes, hotels, etc. If you install and register the following application on your smartphone you will be able to use free Wi-Fi relatively easily in Japan.

 This is an application for foreign visitors to Japan provided by NTTBP Corporation.
 It supports over 440 kinds of Wi-Fi spots and it can use more than 150,000 Wi-Fi locations throughout the country.
 If you register for Japan Connected free, you can conveniently connect without having to register at each individual Wi-Fi Spot.
 The service covers Wi-Fi spots for most transportation systems and tourist attractions.
 Moreover, you can connect to Wi-Fi throughout the city because the provider is NTTBP.

 1. Install the application

-2. Register for an email address or SNS account
+2. Register with an email address or SNS account

 5. Connection completed

-You can enter the Japan Connected-free Wi-Fi site from the link below.
+You find the Japan Connected-free Wi-Fi site through the link below.

-Then there is one important thing.
-You should refrain from entering your personal ID, password, credit card information, etc. while browsing the Internet using free Wi-Fi that does not encrypt.
+There is one final and important thing to remember when using free Wi-Fi locations.
+You should refrain from entering personal information, passwords, credit card information, etc. while browsing the internet using Wi-Fi that has not been encrypted.

 If you want to use paid Wi-Fi, I recommend the following Wi-Fi service.
-The first NTT docomo service will be the most stable in the communication situation.
-However, I think that prepaid SIM cards and pocket Wi - Fi routers can be used in many parts of Japan.
-Please also consider using these.
+The service from NTT Docomo will be the most stable for use in Japan.
+However, prepaid SIM cards and pocket Wi - Fi routers can be used in many parts of Japan as well.
+Please also consider these when making your decision.

 Prepaid SIM Cards